 VLAN (Virtual Local Area Network)

 Load balancing also is a way of increasing your bandwidth to your company.
 Internet bandwidth is a common problem in Maine because bandwidths are smaller per ISP in the area.
 HCP can help you mitigate these issues with the right router to use ISP’s together.
-This means that you company can have the bandwidth you need.
+This means you can have the bandwidth you need.